ahf/orbis/README.markdown

 ### The Orbis Worker

-This module implements the `gen_server` that will handle our requests.
-It implements two functions: `ping/1`, which will return a `pong` together with some information about the server that served the request, and a `crash/1` which will simply crash the server receiving the request.
+This module implements the `gen_server` which will handle our requests.
+It exposes two API functions: `ping/1`, which will return a `pong` together with some information about the server which handled the given request, and a `crash/1` which will simply crash the server handling the request.

 ```erlang
 -module(orbis_example_worker).